TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

 ### Routing table

-A routing table stores a list of routes.
-Each route has the following information.
+A routing table stores a list of route entries.
+Each route entry has the following information.
--   Destination network
+-   Destination Internet Protocol (IP) Classless Inter-Domain Routing (CIDR)
--   Subnet mask
--   Next hop address
+-   Next hop IP address
--   Network device to forward data packets
+-   Network device

 ### Network device

 A network device (network interface) is an abstract interface for data transmission.
 Its driver registers itself with the kernel and the kernel adds it to the network namespace.
-It acts as the bridge between the kernel and the physical hardware (like an Ethernet port or Wi-Fi card), and provides a standardized way for the kernel to send and receive data.
-A network device is not a file, unlike many other Linux objects such as hard drives (/dev/sda) or serial ports (/dev/ttys0).
+It acts as a bridge between the kernel and the physical hardware like an Ethernet port or Wi-Fi card, and provides a standardized way for the kernel to send and receive data.
+A network device is not a file, unlike many other Linux objects such as disks (/dev/sda) or serial ports (/dev/ttys0).

-#### Network device types
+#### Network device type

 -   Physical device (hardware + software)
-    -   Ethernet devices have names based on physical location like `enp3s0f1` (ethernet PCI bus 3 slot 0 function 1) on systemd machines.
+    -   Each Ethernet device on a systemd machine has the name based on its physical location like `enp3s0f1` (Ethernet PCI bus 3 slot 0 function 1).
 Legacy naming looks like `eth0`.
-    -   Wireless devices have names based on physical location like `wlp2s0` (wireless Lan PCI bus 2 slot 0) on systemd machines.
+    -   Each wireless device on a systemd machine has the name based on its physical location like `wlp2s0` (wireless Lan PCI bus 2 slot 0).
 Legacy naming looks like `wlan0`.
 -   Virtual device (software-only)
-    -   Loopback, `lo`, is the virtual device that allows the computer to connect to itself at `127.0.0.1`, `localhost`.
+    -   Loopback, `lo`, is the virtual device that allows the computer to connect to itself at `127.0.0.1` or `localhost`.
     -   Bridge, `br0`, acts like a virtual network switch that connects multiple network devices together.
     -   Tunnel, `tun0`, is used by VPNs to pass traffic from the kernel to a user-space application.
     -   Virtual ethernet, `veth`, is used by the Container Runtime Interface (CRI) to link a container to the host.

+### Socket

+A socket is a file in Linux that serves as a software endpoint for sending and receiving data.
+Its external address is defined by a combination of an IP address, a port number, and a protocol.

 ### Traffic flow

 When our application on Linux wants to send a request to a remote server.
 1. Application layer
-    -   Our application sends the request to the kernel via a socket.
-A socket is a file in Linux that serves as a software endpoint for sending and receiving data.
-Its external address is defined by a combination of an IP address, a port number, and a protocol.
+    -   Our application sends the request to the kernel.
 1. Transport layer
     -   The kernel encapsulates the request into a segment by adding TCP headers to the request.
 1. Network layer
     -   The kernel builds a packet from the segment by wrapping it with IP headers.
-It then forwards the segment to the specific network device like eth0.
+It then forwards the packet to the specific network device like `eth0`.
 1. Data link layer
     -   The network device driver packages the packet into a frame.
 1. Physical layer
-    -   The network device driver converts the frame into electrical signals and hands over the signals to a physical Network Interface Card (NIC) for transmission and the NIC sends it out.
+    -   The network device driver converts the frame into electronic signals and hands over the signals to a physical Network Interface Card (NIC) for transmission and the NIC sends it out.

 ## Ubuntu

 ### Dual boot

-Assume we have a computer already installed with Windows, then we can install Ubuntu along side it.
+Assume we have a computer already installed with Windows, then we can install Ubuntu alongside it.
 Below are the steps of installation.

 1. Make a bootable USB drive.
     1. Download the latest LTS Ubuntu Desktop ISO image from the [official website](https://ubuntu.com/download/desktop).
-    1. Use software like [Rufus](https://rufus.ie/downloads/) to write the ISO image to an USB drive.
+    1. Use a software like [Rufus](https://rufus.ie/downloads/) to write the ISO image to an USB drive.
 1. Create a disk partition.
-    1. Use Windows built-in software disk management to create an unallocated partition.
+    1. Use the Windows built-in disk management software to create an unallocated partition.
 1. Reboot from the USB drive and install Ubuntu.
     1. Restart the computer and select the USB drive for booting.
 Follow the prompted instructions to install the system.
     1. After the installation, reboot the computer.
     1. During the installation process, I connected it to the Internet and updated the installer when asked.
 I did not install any other third party software.
 1. Reconfigure boot order.
-    1. When booting up the computer, if we enter the GRUB rescue terminal instead of the GRUB boot menu (which lets us select between Ubuntu and Windows), this means the Unified Extensible Firmware Interface (UEFI)/BIOS has found the GRUB bootloader, but:
+    1. When booting up the computer, if we enter the GRUB rescue terminal instead of the GRUB boot menu (which lets us select between Ubuntu and Windows), this means the Unified Extensible Firmware Interface (UEFI)/BIOS has found a GRUB bootloader, but:
-        -   The `grub.cfg` (typically `/boot/grub/grub.cfg` in the Ubuntu partition) was not found.
-        -   The Ubuntu partition was not found probably because it was moved, or not mounted properly, or not installed completely.
+        -   either the bootloader's partition is not the Ubuntu partition we have installed,
+        -   Or the `grub.cfg` file, which is typically at `/boot/grub/grub.cfg`, is missing due to various reasons like mount failure or incomplete installation.
     1. Let's quickly recap what happens when we boot up the computer.
         1. We press the power button.
         1. The UEFI/BIOS initializes the hardware.
         1. The UEFI/BIOS loads **the first bootloader** in the boot order (typically the GRUB bootloader at `/boot/efi/EFI/ubuntu/grubx64.efi` in the Ubuntu partition).
         1. The GRUB bootloader prompts the user with the GRUB menu containing the Ubuntu and Windows boot option.
         1. The user selects a boot option and it loads the OS kernel and starts system processes.
-    1. Now we can see that **the first bootloader** loaded is probably not the one we want.
+    1. Now we can see that most likely **the first bootloader** is probably not the one we want.
     1. A temporary fix we can do in the rescue terminal right away is to look for the Ubuntu partition and use it for current booting.
         ```bash
         ls (hd0,gpt1)/boot/grub # Iterate over every (hdx,gpty) until we find an existing (hdx,gpty)/boot/grub directory.
 Let's say (hd1,gpt4)/boot/grub is our target directory.